cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 The struct also defines a `CommitGasLimit` which is the maximum gas a callback is allowed to use.
 If the callback exceeds this limit, the callback will panic and the tx will commit without the callback's state changes.

 The `ExecutionGasLimit` is the practical limit of the tx execution that is set in the context gas meter.
 It is the minimum of the `CommitGasLimit` and the gas left in the context gas meter which is determined by the relayer's choice of tx gas limit.
-If `ExecutionGasLimit < CommitGasLimit`, then an out-of-gas error will revert the entire transaction without commiting anything, allowing for a different relayer to retry with a larger tx gas limit.
+If `ExecutionGasLimit < CommitGasLimit`, then an out-of-gas error will revert the entire transaction without committing anything, allowing for a different relayer to retry with a larger tx gas limit.

 Any middleware targeting this interface for callback handling should define a global limit that caps the gas that a callback is allowed to take (especially on AcknowledgePacket and TimeoutPacket) so that a custom callback does not prevent the packet lifecycle from completing.
 However, since this is a global cap it is likely to be very large.
 Thus, users may specify a smaller limit to cap the amount of fees a relayer must pay in order to complete the packet lifecycle on the user's behalf.